MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

    const pool = new Pool({
 	   user: "<YOUR USERNAME>",
 	   host: "localhost",
-	   database: "<YOUR PASSWORD>",
+	   database: "data-structures-sprint1",
-	   password: "Keyin2022",
+	   password: "<YOUR PASSWORD>",
 	   port: 5432,
    });
    ```